 With the enhanced air services agreement in place as of 01-September 2014, Canada and the Philippines now have double the allotment, with frequencies increasing to 14 weekly flights between the two nations, as well as 5 weekly fifth-freedom rights to operate planes onward from Canada to other foreign countries.
 PAL had previously been entitled to 4 weekly fifth-freedom rights from Canada to the United States, which it used on a Vancouver – Las Vegas route that was discontinued in December 2012.
 Under Category 2 restrictions, PAL was unable to recuperate these rights and reallocate them to serve another US market (such as New York) until restoration to Category 1.

-Even without a Filipino carrier, the New York – Philippines market is saturated as-is
+Even without a Filipino carrier, the New York – Philippines market is saturated

 In the interim period during PAL’s absence from New York, several of its regional competitors from Southeast Asia, namely Thai Airways, Malaysia Airlines and Singapore Airlines, have all entered and exited the New York market, either on a nonstop basis or on fifth freedom routes.
 The only carrier to remain is Singapore Airlines, which operates via Frankfurt.
 However, SIA and Thai pulled their nonstop New York – Singapore and New York – Bangkok routes, respectively, and MAS cancelled its Newark – Stockholm – Kuala Lumpur service in 2004.